 If you’ve attended a Greek Orthodox wedding ceremony you know the rituals of an Eastern Orthodox wedding are extremely significant.
 The ceremony itself is an important sacrament for the couple and consists of many symbolic activities beyond the standard wedding vows.
-These rich religious ceremonies are guided by the Orthodox wedding officiant and the wedding sponsor, or Koumbaros.
-This special role is a person who sponsors this sacrament (think: a Koumbaros is to the wedding couple what a godparent is to a newly baptized baby) and, often, but not always, serves as the groom’s best man.
+These rich religious ceremonies are guided by the Orthodox wedding officiant and the wedding sponsor, or Koumbaros—and filled with meaningful Orthodox wedding ceremony ideas.
+A Koumbaro (male) or Koumbari (female) is a person who sponsors this sacrament (think: a Koumbaros is to the wedding couple what a godparent is to a newly baptized baby) and, often, but not always, serves as the groom’s best man.
 With the help of these two, couples engage in an elaborate series of rituals steeped in meaning that’s sure to inspire your upcoming nuptials, be they Greek Orthodox, secular or somewhere in between.

-Check out these 7 beautiful Orthodox wedding ceremony ideas.
+Check out these seven beautiful Orthodox wedding ceremony ideas.

 Waiting for the bride